wwwehr/nearai/hub/README.md

 ### Database setup

-- Make sure you've a MySql database running.
+- Make sure you have a MySql database running.
 Example using docker:

 ```bash
 docker run --name mysql -d \